darey-io/globomantics-vagrant/README.md

 In this particular project, I set up Globomantic's infrastructure on my 128GB RAM HPz820 Server at home (If you dont have a beefy system, its fine.
 Just tweak the ansible variable and adjust the guest VM's CPU and Memory sizes).

 Part of what i intend to achieve is to have a CI/CD pipeline for all the company's applications, including the codified infrastructure.
 This approach allows me to practice different technologies.
 If you sometimes have spare time like me, and you are interested to work with me to improve this infrastructure, and also create more use cases, then by all means please reach out to me at dolufunmilayo@3xpoint.com.
 You can also have a look at the TODO.md file in this repository.
-Thats my little JIRA for task management. :)
+Thats my little JIRA for task client. :)

 ## Setup: